Menu:

 Watch out for hidden data

-If that didn't help, let us.
+If those suggestions didn't help, let us.
 Help, that is.

 When you're trying out Merge for the first time, there's a lot to learn.
 It can be hard to understand all the tricks and rules.
 If your merge doesn't work exactly right after making the adjustments described above, don't drive yourself crazy trying to figure out why.